stt-datacore/website/static/crew/dax_jadzia_blood_oath_crew.md

 series: ds9
 memory_alpha:
 bigbook_tier: 6
-events: 17
+events: 18
 in_portal: true
 published: true
 ---

 Certainly weaker than your average Dax, but a useful skill set in the early game and plenty of events later on for which her SEC base sits behind only Mirror Jadzia among variants.
-She has some use potential in a few phases of the game, just don't let the Dax reputation oversell this version.
+She has some use potential in a few phases of the game, just don’t let the Dax reputation oversell this version.